The robust smell and diverse shades of purple, blue, soft pink and white flowers, learn how to grow lavender in this article.

 Sowing lavender seeds depend on the variety you’re growing and climate, basically spring is the best season to start this.
 Although you can sow seeds anytime during the growing season when the temperature ranges from 40 F to 80 F as this is the optimum germination temperature of lavender seeds.

 Take care about watering, water only when soil becomes dry.
-You don’t need to fertilize lavender often but if you want, add compost or manure in the beginning of growing season, that’s enough.
+You don’t need to fertilize lavender often but if you want, add compost or manure at the beginning of growing season, that’s enough.

 If your plant is small and has no flowers, it doesn’t need pruning.
 But if the plant is big and shrubby, prune it after the flowering when the flowers lose their color in late summer; grab the bush and neatly cut it back to 1/3 of its height.